 One thing the thousands of executives he has represented like best about R. Craig Scott, is where he comes from professionally.
-Mr. Scott is uniquely qualified to represent executives because of his nearly forty years representing employers.
+Mr. Scott is uniquely qualified to represent executives because of his over forty years representing employers.
 Mr. Scott understands how employers typically deal with executives' employment issues.
-And from that understanding, for twenty-five years, he has developed techniques and strategies to assist executives to cut the best deals possible, whether they are moving into, or out of, an employment situation.
+And from that understanding, he has developed techniques and strategies to assist executives to cut the best deals possible, whether they are moving into, or out of, an employment situation.

-Evidence of Mr. Scott's distinguished career is found in the annual Best Lawyers in America (Woodward/White, Inc.) survey in which his peers have recognized him as one of California's top labor and employment law attorneys every year since 1996.
-For many years, Mr. Scott has held the highest distinction of being "AVPreeminent®" Rated by his peers, for legal ability and ethical standards.
-Since the recognition was first announced in 2004, Mr. Scott has also regularly been named a Southern California Super Lawyer by Los Angeles Magazine.
+Further evidence of Mr. Scott's distinguished career is found in the annual Best Lawyers in America (Woodward/White, Inc.) survey in which his peers have recognized him as one of California's top labor and employment law attorneys every year since 1996.
+For many years, Mr. Scott has held the highest distinction of being "AV Preeminent®" Rated by his peers, for legal ability and ethical standards.

 Prior to establishing the management-side employment law firm of Scott & Whitehead in 1993, Mr. Scott was the partner leading the Orange County, California employment law practice of the 260 attorney law firm of Sheppard, Mullin, Richter & Hampton and, later, of the 50 attorney law firm of Pettis, Tester, Kruse & Krinsky.